 The baby will carry the citizenship of the father.

-You can look for maternity and paediatric healthcare facilities on the websites of:
+You can look for maternity and pediatric healthcare facilities on the websites of:

-The law prohibits ART done in the following ways:
+The law prohibits the use of ART in the following ways:

 - Performing fertilisation using the sperm of a man and the ovum of a woman other than his wife, and then implanting the fertilised ovum into his wife’s uterus